Group Counseling

 Location: In-person

 *A pre-group meeting is required to join.
-Please schedule a phone consultation and state your interest in this group during the appointment.
+Please schedule a phone consultation at caps.msu.edu/schedule and state your interest in this group during the appointment.
+You are welcome to join after the group has started.

 Wednesdays